Steve Matthews (American football)

-Stephen Keith Matthews (born October 13, 1970) is a former American football quarterback in the National Football League.
-He played five seasons for the Kansas City Chiefs, Jacksonville Jaguars, and Tennessee Oilers, later the Titans, (formerly Houston Oilers).
-He played collegiately at the Harford Community College of Harford County, Maryland in Churchville for the Fighting Owls and later at the University of Memphis for the Tigers.
-He is currently suspended as head football coach for receiving a DUI and having prescription pain pills in his vehicle with no prescription at Knoxville Catholic High School in Knoxville, Tennessee.
+Stephen Keith Matthews (born October 13, 1970) is an American former professional football player who was a quarterback for five seasons in the National Football League (NFL).
+He played college football for the Memphis Tigers.
+Matthews played in the NFL for the Kansas City Chiefs, Jacksonville Jaguars, and Tennessee Oilers, later the Titans, (formerly Houston Oilers).
+He is currently the head football coach at Concord Christian School in Farragut, Tennessee.

 Professional career

-Matthews was drafted in the seventh round (199th overall) in the 1994 NFL Draft by the Kansas City Chiefs.
+Matthews was selected in the seventh round (199th overall) in the 1994 NFL draft by the Kansas City Chiefs.
 After three seasons with no playing time, he left and joined the Jacksonville Jaguars.
 With the Jaguars, Matthews played in two games and started one.
 In his first start on September 7, 1997, Matthews led Jacksonville to a win over the New York Giants by completing 23 of 35 passes with no interceptions.
 He would then play for the Tennessee Titans during the 1998 season.
 He played in just one game, completing 2 of 3 passes for 24 yards.
 He would be released at the end of the '98 Season.